Japan PM Abe: trusts BOJ Kuroda's ability, no decision on next governor

 Speaking at a news conference after his re-election as premier, Abe said he trusted Kuroda’s ability as central bank governor and leaves monetary policy to him.

-Abe, 63, took office in December 2012, promising to reboot the stale economy and bolster defense.
+Abe, 63, took office in December 2012, promising to reboot the stale economy and bolster defence.
 His Liberal Democratic Party-led coalition retained its two-thirds “super majority” in parliament’s lower house in the Oct.
 22 election.
+(Reporting by Tetsushi Kajimoto; Editing by Clarence Fernandez)